 While evening and early mornings are colder, with proper warm clothing, you can fight off the freezing temperatures!

-The rainy season brings heavy snowfall on the peaks.
+The rainy season brings heavy snowfall to the peaks.
 Thus during November, the mountains are full of thick layers of ice than ever providing spectacular views to visiting travelers.

 Less Chance Of Getting Lost